uchicago-cs/cmsc22000/website/project/issue-pr-grading.rst

 for a completed issue.
 If a pull request is approved, all assignees *and* reviewers will receive the points for that pull request.

-That said, if an issue/PR has four or more people assigned to it (not including PR reviewers), you will only receive 70% of the points stated above.
+That said, if an issue/PR has more than three people assigned to it (not including PR reviewers), you will only receive 70% of the points stated above.

+Please note that, if you create an issue that results in a pull request, you will receive points for both the issue and the pull request.

 Regular vs Minor issues
 ~~~~~~~~~~~~~~~~~~~~~~~